Schoeniparus

-Schoeniparus is a genus of passerine birds in the family Pellorneidae.
+Schoeniparus is a genus of small passerine birds in the family Pellorneidae.
+They are found in the eastern Himalayas, Mainland Southeast Asia, southern China and Taiwan.

 Taxonomy

+The genus Schoeniparus was introduced in 1874 by the English naturalist Allan Octavian Hume.
+As Hume did not specify a type species for the genus, in 1883 Richard Bowdler Sharpe designated the type as Minla rufogularis Mandelli, 1873, the rufous-throated fulvetta.
+The genus name combines the Ancient Greek σχοινος/skhoinos meaning "reed" or "rush" with the genus name Parus that had been introduced in 1758 by Carl Linnaeus for the tits.

-The species in genus Schoeniparus were until recently placed in the genus Alcippe with other fulvettas.
-Recent genetic analysis found that genus polyphyletic and Schoeniparus was resurrected for a group of seven species.
+The species in genus Schoeniparus were formerly placed in the genus Alcippe with other fulvettas.
+Genetic analysis found the latter genus polyphyletic and Schoeniparus was resurrected for a group of seven species.

 The genus currently contains the following seven species: